Ex-Chicago officer who killed Laquan McDonald leaves prison

-CHICAGO (AP) — Former Chicago police Officer Jason Van Dyke left prison on Thursday after serving less than half of his nearly seven-year sentence for killing Black teenager Laquan McDonald — an early release that was widely viewed as a setback in the city’s efforts to improve relations between its police department and Black community.
+CHICAGO (AP) — Former Chicago police Officer Jason Van Dyke left prison on Thursday after serving less than half of his nearly seven-year sentence for killing Black teenager Laquan McDonald, angering community leaders who feel the white officer’s punishment didn’t fit his crime.

-Jordan Abudayyeh, a spokeswoman for Illinois Gov. J.B.
-Pritzker, said Van Dyke was released Thursday morning, though she declined to provide further details, including where he had been imprisoned.
+Van Dyke, 43, was released at 12:15 a.m. from the Taylorville Correctional Center in central Illinois, a corrections official said.
+The conditions of his parole and what Van Dyke plans to do next weren’t immediately known.

-Van Dyke, who is white, became the first Chicago officer in about half a century to be convicted of murder for an on-duty killing in 2018, and many Black leaders hoped his conviction for second-degree murder and 16 counts of aggravated battery signaled a willingness to hold officers accountable.
-But they say word that he would be freed after serving about three years and four months of his sentence of six years and nine months has turned McDonald and them into victims again.
+Van Dyke became the first Chicago officer in about half a century to be convicted of murder for an on-duty killing, and many people hoped his 2018conviction for second-degree murderand aggravated battery signaled a new era of police accountability and of the department’s treatment of the city’s Black residents.
+But they said his early release for good behavior after he served about three years and four months of hissentence of six years and nine months revictimized McDonald and the Black community.

 “This is the ultimate illustration that Black lives don’t matter as much as other lives,” said the Rev. Marshall Hatch, a prominent minister on the city’s West Side.
 “To get that short amount of time for a murder sends a bad message to the community.”